geoffreysperl/teaching/_pages/innovative.md

 ### Effective urban educators are innovative practitioners who can demonstrate the ability to solve problems, develop ideas, and use creative methods.

 When discussing “innovation,” it’s crucial not to conflate it with “invention."
 To "innovate” means building upon something, introducing new ideas and methods to a foundation that have come before, but not necessarily create something entirely new.
 Innovating on an old idea can breathe new life into old lessons.
+In addition to innovating on older ideas and concepts, I also find it important to minimize the students' exposure to technology in the classroom——we want to make it serve as a background tool, not the primary means of delivery and engagement (see my "Committed to Equity for Diverse Learners" tab for more).

-For example, a lesson I delivered in my student teaching cycle during the 2023-24 school year was focused on using ideas from tabletop role playing games (TTRPGs) in order to create a character analysis from a story.
+A lesson I delivered in my student teaching cycle during the 2023-24 school year is a strong example of both of these ideas.
+It was focused on using ideas from tabletop role playing games (TTRPGs) in order to analyze a character in a story.
 When most people think of those games, they think of *Dungeons & Dragons*.
-While *D&D* is more popular than ever, TTRPGs as a whole have also flourished over the past decade—including the solo TTRPG.
-The solo TTRPG is one that a single player can play.
+While *D&D* is more popular than it ever has been in its 50-year-history, TTRPGs as a whole have also flourished over the past decade——including the solo TTRPG (one that a single player can play).

 For the lesson, I hacked [*The Last Tea Shop Complete*](https://springvillager.itch.io/last-tea-shop-complete), a solo TTRPG where the player interviews souls between limbo and the afterlife.
 Following the idea, I decided to make the player an author writing a story and interviewing a "potential."
 The interview would then tell the author which character in the story the potential becomes.